 “I’m pretty sure everything comes into question when you’re in the situation like we’re in now,” DeRozan said.
 “That’s another thing that’s frustrating.
 That’s another thing.
 Only time will tell.
 We’ll see.”

-As Binderman writes, DeRozan isn’t the only highly-paid scorer on the roster who is unhappy with the team’s performance this season.
+As Biderman writes, DeRozan isn’t the only highly-paid scorer on the roster who is unhappy with the team’s performance this season.
 Zach LaVine had a hot start to the season, averaging 29.5 points over his first five games, but had cooled off lately prior to putting up 26 points on Thursday.
 The two-time All-Star said the Kings are still trying to discover how to play together, but he knows he has to be aggressive to be successful.

 “I’m not my best self when I take eight to 10 shots,” said LaVine, who attempted seven and 10 shots in the two games leading up to Thursday.
 “I can be as efficient as you want me to be.
 But if I’m taking eight shots, it’s like, what are we doing?
 So today I just tried to be a little more aggressive, try to find spots, my teammates (were trying) to find me, which was great.

 “But obviously it didn’t result in anything like a win.
-I’d love to go 4 for 8 and we win.
+I’d love to go 4-for-8 and we win.
 I scored a lot of points in my career.
 We’re just trying to get a win right now.
 Gotta go sit on this flight.
 Got a day tomorrow.
 Got a game Saturday.
 Come Saturday, gotta figure it out.

 “Only time will tell.
 It’s hard to say right now.
 A lot of frustrations from a lot of angles.
 Still a lot of season left, still a lot that’s in front of us.
 We gotta fight for something.”